-The Internet in it’s wisdom had told us of a British Expat called Andy Griffeths, married to a Nepalese woman called Shona.
+The Internet in its wisdom had told us of a British Expat called Andy Griffeths, married to a Nepalese woman called Shona.
 They have a store – “Shona’s Alpine Kathmandu” that several blogs raved about.
-Honest, said many of the sites, Trustworthy said others.
+Honest, said many of the sites, and Trustworthy said others.
 Near Thamel said yet more, “just ask any local, they all know where Shona’s is”.

 Four locals down and we were still none the wiser.
-Add to that the fact that the locals call the streets different names to what Google maps does and the depression about having to buy gear continued until, trudging towards our hotel in defeat, there she was.
+Add to that the fact that the locals call the streets different names than what Google maps does and the depression about having to buy gear continued until, trudging towards our hotel in defeat, there she was.
 On a pale blue signboard, SHONA’S in white lettering.

-Perhaps it was the accent – Andy might have left the UK 40 years ago – and as well as Nepal he calls Perth, Western Australia home now – but there’s still a strong brummie accent there.
-Or perhaps it was the no nonsense advice as to what we’d need for the trek – including what we definitely didn’t need it was all just so easy.
+Perhaps it was the accent – Andy might have left the UK 40 years ago – and as well as Nepal he calls Perth, Western Australia home now – but there’s still a strong Brummie accent there.
+Or perhaps it was the no-nonsense advice as to what we’d need for the trek – including what we definitely didn’t need it was all just so easy.
 Add to that no bargaining (and the price we paid seemed fair compared to all the other stores we’d visited).